Chart Color Schemes

 AreaSearch assessment indicates Dharruk faces employment challenges relative to the majority of Australian markets

-However, professional & technical services are under-represented at 2.9% of Dharruk's workforce compared to Greater Sydney's 11.5%.
-Employment opportunities locally appear limited, as indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 7.0% while the labour force grew by 4.3%, reducing the unemployment rate by 2.1 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1%, with unemployment rising slightly.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with an unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dharruk's employment mix suggests local employment should increase by approximately 6.0% over five years and 12.8% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+However, professional & technical services were under-represented at 2.9% compared to Greater Sydney's 11.5%.
+Employment opportunities locally appeared limited based on Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 7.7%, while the labour force grew by 4.8%, reducing the unemployment rate by 2.3 percentage points.
+In contrast, Greater Sydney recorded employment growth of 2.1% and a slight increase in unemployment.
+National employment forecasts from Jobs and Skills Australia indicate an expansion of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dharruk's industry mix suggests local employment could increase by 6.0% over five years and 12.8% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment